Partnership for Growth

 - Our unique Bank Partnership Program lets us co-partner with banks to fund your LOC, providing a blended rate that is lower than standard APR rates from other online lenders.

 - We believe you should have flexibility in how you spend your funds.
-Use your credit line for payroll, inventory, office space, or anything else.
+Use your credit line and term loan for payroll, inventory, office space, or anything else.

 Tell me more about your Bank Partnership Program?
 How does that benefit my company?